woossi0/suite/docs/usermanual/source/cartography/ysld/tutorial/polygon.rst

 Name and Title
 --------------

-The feature style and individual elements within the style can be given optional ``name`` and ``title`` parameters. ``name`` is an internal reference to the style element and is not intended to be displayed.
-It should be **lower case** and contain **no spaces**. ``title`` is a human-redable description of a style element, and will be displayed by certain client appliations.
-For example, the ``title`` of rules will be displayed in the legend of a map :ref:`published using GeoExplorer <webmaps.basic.publish>`.
+The feature style and individual elements within the style can be given ``name`` and ``title`` parameters. ``name`` is a machine reference to the style element and is not intended to be displayed.
+It should be **lower case** and contain **no spaces**. ``title`` is a human-readable description of a style element, and will be displayed by client appliations.

 #.
-Modify the name and title elements in the default style to be more usefull:
+Modify the name and title elements in the default style:

    .. code-block:: yaml
       :emphasize-lines: 1-3, 7